 Air pollution

 While CO2 and other greenhouse gases may affect the climate, the more immediate concern is the poor air quality in India.
-Not using diesel-generator and reducing the need for coal-based power would reduce our contribution to poor air.
+Not using diesel generators and reducing the need for coal-based power would reduce our contribution to poor air quality.
 Air quality is a matter of life and death for millions, mainly in north India.
 We don’t want our company to contribute to any of this.

 Other environmental activities

 We have planted two gardens in MEPZ.
 One plot was earlier used as a dump for leather waste.
 We have grown a charming garden with a volleyball court and a small Miyawaki forest.
-We also use Bokashi, a Japanese composting method, to recycle our biodegradable waste.
+We have also started using Bokashi, a Japanese composting method, to recycle our biodegradable waste.

 Where do we go from here?

-We want to continue our commitment to clean air, less pollution and reducing our environmental impact.
+We want to continue our commitment to clean air, less pollution, and reducing environmental impact.
 Thanks to offsetting the remaining CO2, we are carbon-neutral, and we hope our remaining ecological footprint is as light as possible.

 We are proud and happy that we use solar panels instead of a diesel generator, and it compensates for the CO2 we still produce.
 We have no illusion of perfection, but we can try to do as much as possible!